fl-yu/CUT-RUNTools-2.0/docs/sc-USAGE.md

 		and ***_2.fastq.gz
 			options: NO default

-	[workdir]: A folder containg all the output of data processing and analysis
+	[workdir]: A folder containing all the output of data processing and analysis
 			options: NO default

 	[genome]: Reference genome version